-China’s Ecommerce Industry and the Specialization of Bloggers’ Management Teams
+China’s E-commerce Industry and the Specialisation of Bloggers’ Management Teams

-Because Ruhnn started out as a successful online clothing store, they already know what it takes to do well in China’s ecommerce industry.
-They have developed highly specialized departments including talent acquisition, talent training, photography, social media management, analytics, external relationships, purchase and inventory management.
+Because Ruhnn started out as a successful online clothing store, they already know what it takes to do well in China’s e-commerce industry.
+They have developed highly specialised departments including talent acquisition, talent training, photography, social media management, analytics, external relationships, purchase and inventory management.
 These keep the company running efficiently.

 Additionally, having fewer bloggers allows each blogger to have a dedicated team who are responsible for helping him or her succeed.